deanwampler/spark-scala-tutorial/tutorial/src/index.md

   [-m | --master master]
 ```

-In this case, no timestamp is append to the output path, since it will be read by the next exercise `InvertedIndex5b`.
-So, if you rerun `Crawl5a`, you'll have to delete or rename the previous output.
+In this case, no timestamp is appended to the output path, since it will be read by the next exercise `InvertedIndex5b`.
+So, if you rerun `Crawl5a`, you'll have to delete or rename the previous output manually.

+Most of this code is straightforward.
+It's comments explain any complicated constructs used.

 ## InvertedIndex5b

 <a class="shortcut" href="#code/src/main/scala/spark/InvertedIndex5b.scala">InvertedIndex5b.scala</a>

-Using the crawl data, compute the index of words to documents (emails).
+Using the crawl data just generated, compute the index of words to documents (emails).

-`Crawl5a` supports the same command-line options as `WordCount3`:
+`InvertedIndex5b` supports the same command-line options as `WordCount3`:

 ```
 run-main spark.InvertedIndex5b [ -h | --help] \